chetana348/Multifold-Fusion-Attention-Variant-Network-for-Emotion-Recognition/README.md

 ## Abstract

 Multimodal emotion recognition has emerged as a critical challenge in affective computing, requiring the effective integration of diverse and asynchronous input sources.
 This paper introduces a **Multifold Fusion Attention Variant (MFAV)** that selectively emphasizes modality-specific and cross-modal features through a hierarchical fusion mechanism.
-MFAV employs a dual-stage attention pipeline — comprising intra-modality attention and cross-modality interaction — to dynamically refine emotional cues from audio, video, and text.
+MFAV employs a dual-stage attention pipeline, comprising intra-modality attention and cross-modality interaction to dynamically refine emotional cues from audio, video, and text.
 The proposed model achieves state-of-the-art performance on standard emotion recognition benchmarks and demonstrates strong generalization across variable emotion contexts.

 ---